How Worker Safety Influences Industrial Equipment Design

 “Every customer out of the gate wants the safest, most inexpensive custom machine, and they want it to do everything they can imagine,” Suehs said.
-“In reality you have to develop a project that keeps personnel safe, keeps product safe, and is manageable within schedule and budget.”
+“In reality, you have to develop a project that keeps personnel safe, keeps the product safe, and is manageable within schedule and budget.”

 In the example of a machine with a rotating shaft, Suehs said, putting a lock on the door to keep the operator away from the moving components may be more cost-effective than implementing a mechanical guard.
 Motion sensors are another way of keeping workers out of areas they shouldn’t be.

 “Every application is different,” Suehs said.
 “You can’t speak in generalities when you’re talking safety.”

 ACS’ unique position as both an industrial equipment supplier and a system integrator gives companies confidence their test system is safe and effective from end to end.